 September came.
 The family agreed I should go back to college.
 Their “sweet eldest daughter Nancy” would return to the campus where she had for two years answered only to “Klancy,” the nickname given her by her Great White Hunter grandfather.

 Mother did her best to keep up appearances at home.
 Only now, searching her archive, do I appreciate how difficult those years must have been.
 I’d taken for granted her ability to keep the house “shipshape” and able to support the activities of her children—she’d always followed through when one of us said, “My mom’ll bake a chocolate cake.”
 But my father’s illness shook her world.
 She lost track of the letters I sent home during my last two college years, a notable lapse in her faithful husbanding of valued papers.
 Few as there may have been, those missives never made it into the black three-ring binder in the kitchen counter line-up: salt, sugar, flour, letters from progeny.

-Klancy Clark de Nevers’ memoir, Lessons in Printing, is available to order online now from the King’s English bookstore in Salt Lake City, Utah, and will be available to purchase soon on Amazon.
+Klancy Clark de Nevers’ memoir, Lessons in Printing, is available to order online now from the King’s English bookstore in Salt Lake City, Utah, and from Amazon.

 This excerpt appears with permission of Scattered Leaves Press.
 Copyright 2018 Klancy Clark de Nevers.

 Klancy Clark de Nevers is the author of The Colonel and the Pacifist: Karl Bendetsen, Perry Saito and the Incarceration of Japanese Americans during World War II (available from University of Utah Press), and co-editor with Lucy Hart of Cohassett Beach Chronicles: World War II in the Pacific Northwest by Kathy Hogan (available from Oregon State University Press).
 Visit her website at www.klancydenevers.com.